 While the bully may be held liable in a civil lawsuit, the school or officials may be liable as well.
 In Pennsylvania, public schools are typically immune from liability in negligence cases.
 Of course, there are exceptions and limited situations where immunity would not be applicable.
 However, private schools are viewed by the state like private companies and are not protected under governmental immunity laws.
-Dependent upon the unique circumstances, a private school may be liable for student bullying.
+Dependent upon the unique circumstances of the case, a private school may be liable for student bullying.

 If your child has been the victim of bullying and you’re not satisfied with the school’s action, consider a civil lawsuit to protect his or her rights.
 Of course, every case is different.
 Be sure to consult with a lawyer to determine whether or not a civil lawsuit is the right course of action for you.